 • DEA, TEA and MEA – These mysterious acronyms can easily breakdown into nitrates and produce unintended impurities in the product, known as “Nitrosamines.”
 Nitrosamines are toxic ammonia compounds that are linked to cancer, endocrine disruption, neurotoxicity and developmental toxicity, according to the Campaign for Safe Cosmetics.
 The Campaign also notes that the UK’s Department of Business, Enterprise and Regulatory Reform says nitrosamines are more toxic in more animal species than any other category of chemical carcinogen.
 They are not always listed on the label either, because they sometimes occur as a byproduct during the chemical reaction of nitrates and amino acids from other ingredients.

 • Formaldehyde – You may not be dead yet but that doesn’t mean cosmetic and toiletry companies can’t help begin preserving you.
 Aside from embalming you, formaldehyde is a well-known carcinogen.
 It’s often listed as “formaldehyde resin” in nail polish, and before you get your next Brazilian Blowout, ask your stylist to check the product bottle and confirm if their formula contains “Methylene Glycol,” which is the liquid of formaldehyde.
+When heated, the water evaporates, releasing formaldehyde, (a gas in its natural state), which can be inhaled and can cause serious respiratory and neurological problems.

 • Fragrance – This catch-all term contains chemicals used to hold color and scents in products.
 Most fragrance is artificial and can contain unknown and untested chemicals.
 It is also a great place for companies to hide other chemicals, because the FDA allows fragrance to be protected as “trade secret” ingredients; therefore manufacturers do not have to disclose the ingredients/ formula.
 Synthetic fragrance (also called “musk” or “aroma”) is linked to organ toxicity, endocrine disruption and immunotoxicity.
 Going “fragrance free” might not the answer either, because masking agents are used to make things unscented/ fragrance free, which are additional chemicals!
 Look for essential oil-scented products for the safest bet.